mjs513/Librealsense-Wiki/Troubleshooting-Q&A.md

 When working on Windows 8.1, make sure you have [KB3075872](https://support.microsoft.com/en-us/kb/3075872) and [KB2919355](https://support.microsoft.com/en-us/kb/2919355) installed.

 These patches address issues with Windows 8.1 video drivers.
-They should be resolved in Windows 10.
+These issues are resolved in Windows 10 and no additional patches are required when using Windows 10.